-Naturally, progression in diamond cutting and diamond analysis have allowed us to build upon the Tolkowsky framework, but another factor which necessitates tweaks to his formula is much more straight forward: light.
+Naturally, progression in diamond cutting and diamond analysis has allowed us to build upon the Tolkowsky framework, but another factor that necessitates tweaks to his formula is much more straightforward: light.

-Lighting environments and light sources have also modernized and as a result the way a diamond needs to handle light has changed too.
+Lighting environments and light sources have also modernized and as a result, the way a diamond needs to handle light has changed too.
 Strip and fluorescent lighting wouldn’t have been a consideration for Tolkowsky and although his design accounts for fire and brilliance, there is no mention of scintillation.
-Flash scintillation attributes to black and white contrast in a diamond; this contrast creates a blinking effect causing white flashes of sparkle.
+Flash scintillation is attributed to black and white contrast in a diamond; this contrast creates a blinking effect causing white flashes of sparkle.

 The framework set by Marcel Tolkowsky has proved invaluable in the continuing quest for ideal-cut diamonds and exceptional light performance.

-However, if you are looking for diamonds which take the Tolkowsky design to the next level, they are out there.
+However, if you are looking for diamonds that take the Tolkowsky design to the next level, they are out there.

-Most notably, the AGS have used cutting edge diamond analysis tools to build upon Tolkowsky’s findings and create their cut grades.
+Most notably, the AGS has used cutting-edge diamond analysis tools to build upon Tolkowsky’s findings and create their cut grades.

-The GIA have also used Tolkowsky’s research in their cut gradings, however while the GIA remain one of the most internationally respected gem labs, the AGS is credited with taking a more scrutinous approach to cut quality and ideal cut diamonds.
+The GIA has also used Tolkowsky’s research in their cut gradings, however, while the GIA remains one of the most internationally respected gem labs, the AGS is credited with taking a more scrutinous approach to cut quality and ideal cut diamonds.